hasithalakmal/lazy/README.md

 executeApiCall(ApiCall apiCall, Stack stack) | Execute given api call.
 In here it not inheriting any attribute from the parent. since you have to define stack.

 # Sample Projects
-You can use [https://github.com/hasithalakmal/lazy-example-1] this sample implementation for your references.
+You can use <a href="https://github.com/hasithalakmal/lazy-example-1" onclick="window.open('https://github.com/hasithalakmal/lazy-example-1', '_blank');"> https://github.com/hasithalakmal/lazy-example-1 </a> this sample implementation for your references.
 Currently it contains three samples.

 Sample0 - Assertion explanation
 Sample1 - Explain project structure and basic features Sample2 - Advance feature examples

-To execute that suite you can use - [https://github.com/hasithalakmal/lazy-mock-api] project.
+To execute that suite you can use -  <a href="https://github.com/hasithalakmal/lazy-mock-api" onclick="window.open('https://github.com/hasithalakmal/lazy-mock-api', '_blank');"> https://github.com/hasithalakmal/lazy-mock-api </a> project.

 These code bases will be improve